 For GNU and makefile-based builds, this is “gmake”.
 This will generate a

 makefile.
-To build for debug, use make config=debug
+To build for debug, use make config=debug; similarly,

 Using the generated build files, compile for both debug and release.
 You should build the entire solution; the tutorials use all of the libraries provided.